 Following dinner, keynote speaker Jackie Randle, Vice President of Operations at Bruce Trail Conservancy, and International Chair of the World Trails Network will introduce us to the World Trails Network and the International Friendship Trail program.
 Be inspired to explore hiking trails around the world, build new connections, increase your cultural understanding, and experience the natural beauty of the region.

-*The dinner program is not included in the ticket price and is optional.
+*The dinner program is optional for additional $60.
 Please register for dinner ahead of time directly with the Outdoor Education Centre.
 Ticket purchasers will receive the link to register in the confirmation email along with the link for the program selection form.

 Sunday, October 15